maharmstone/btrfs/README.md

 `"C:\Program Files (x86)\Windows Kits\10\bin\x86\Inf2Cat.exe" /os:10_NI_X64 /driver:.`

-Note : this was tested in Windows 11, you might need to change the values of the /os flag according to your Windows version
+Note: this was tested in Windows 11, you might need to change the values of the /os flag according to your Windows version

 ### 5 - Sign the catalog file